 2. When you have so many ideas, you don’t know where to start: Get organized

 For me, ideas come in all the time.
 Sleeping, showering, eating, working: it doesn’t matter.
 Sometimes I have so many ideas at once, I’m not able to focus (The point where even a goldfish has a better attention span than I do).

 Luckily, I have found a way to curb this problem.
 I have created binders of stuff to organize my thoughts.
 There are even tabs and lists to go along with it.
 And this is something I suggest you do too!
 If you need a 90 day goal sheet, I have one of those here.

 I know that we don’t all organize the same way, but we all need a place to store our ideas.
 So get a binder, notebook, or scratch pad to write down your thoughts about the clouds or piece of broken glass (I love this Kate Spade notebook for organizing my ideas).
 That way it’s all in one place when that stroke of genius hits for your next creation!

 3. When you are focusing every waking moment on an idea: Find a release

 Not only do I get distracted by all of my ideas, but I also get super absorbed when I'm working on something I'm passionate about.
 I'll put blinders on, sit behind my computer letting my coffee get cold, and work until I look like a mole seeing the sun for the first time.

 Every time when I get like this, my body (and my boyfriend) demand I take a creative release.
-That might mean painting, jamming out to music, or even just sitting on a patio with a beer (I don't know if you remember, but this is my FAVORITE coloring book to de-stress).
+That might mean painting, jamming out to music, or even just sitting on a patio with a beer (I don't know if you remember from previous articles, but this is my FAVORITE coloring book to de-stress).
 All dreamers need to do this.
-Whether that means solo, or with friends, you definitely need to.
+Whether that means solo, or with friends, you DEFINITELY need to.
 Then you can come back to your project with fresh eyes.